synzen/MonitoRSS/README.md

 2. `link`: RSS Feed link.

 3. `channel`: Can be the channel's ID, or a name.
-IDs are highly recommended. **Do not use non-ID channel names in public bots where there may be more than one channel with the same name.**
+IDs are highly recommended.

 4. `message`: Define a custom message for a feed.
 Use `\n` for a new line.